 Howard passed away from a heart attack in 1973 at the age of 59.

 Lillian graduated from Eaton Rapids High School in 1929.
 She married a farmer and had a son named Robert.
 She later divorced and worked as a secretary at the Governor’s Mansion, according to Mary Ann Pollett.
 After retirement, she moved to Chicago and lived to be 91.

 Mary married a man named Harold, and she also moved to Chicago and lived to the age of 91.

 Thomas enlisted in the United States Navy and survived the attack on Pearl Harbor.
 He spent 25 years in the Navy, and then worked for the Lockheed Corp. until retirement.

-Woodrow also joined the Navy, and met and married a member of the WAVES, Helen, and settled in Roy, Utah.
+Woodrow also joined the Navy, and met and married a member of the WAVES (Women Accepted for Volunteer Emergency Service), Helen, and settled in Roy, Utah.
 He worked at the Hill Air Force Base until retirement.

 Margaret, the baby of the family, married and moved to Omaha, Nebraska, raising four children.

 Mary Ann Pollett had a dream – she wanted her family to be remembered and honored in some way at the National Home.